adityagarwal15/adityagarwal15/README.md

 ## 🎯 Noteworthy Projects:
 - [**Bugease**](https://github.com/adityagarwal15/bugease)
-  A tool for tracking and managing bugs efficiently during software development 🐞.
+  A tool for tracking and managing buggy efficiently in the college 🚗.
 - [**Memory Game**](https://github.com/adityagarwal15/memory-game)
   An interactive genre-based memory game with a fun and engaging UI/UX 🎮.